 Under-18s are no longer able to get botulinum toxin injections - often known as Botox - or dermal lip fillers for cosmetic reasons in England.
 But it's still legal in Wales, Scotland and Northern Ireland and it only addresses a minute aspect of a whopping problem.

-Don't risk loosing your face for a bit of Botox.
+Don't risk loosing your face for a bit of filler.
 Find someone you can trust near you right here

-Government estimates suggest up to 41,000 Botox-style procedures were carried out on under-18s in England last year, raising concerns there were was not enough regulation in the non-surgical cosmetic industry.
+Government estimates suggest up to 41,000 injectable procedures were carried out on under-18s in England last year, raising concerns there were was not enough regulation in the non-surgical cosmetic industry.
 YOU DON'T SAY!

 Let's consider that for a moment.
-41,000 CHILDREN were given Botox last year, in England alone.
+41,000 CHILDREN were given non-surgical aesthetic treatments last year, in England alone.
 However, this shocking statistic is just the tip of the iceberg of a gigantic murky, dangerous and extremely concerning situation in the UK.

 A Deep Societal Problem.